NAPO-CT “Above and Beyond” Founder’s Award presented by Judith Ann Kirk, Founder

 In 2013, Sandra Wheeler received the accolade of the Founder’s Award.
 Sandra gave much to the growth of NAPO-CT throughout the years.
 She has held multiple Board positions–Director of Communications, Vice President, President, Past President and again Vice President to fill the void.
 Sandra also shared her knowledge of Feng Shui at a regular meeting and NERCPO.
 She has a quick smile and a helping hand for anyone who asks.

 2012 – Karen Bryant

 The first recipient of the Founder’s Award was Karen Bryant – better known as KB.
-She was a powerhouse to our chapter as she took over the reins of revamping an archaic website on a non-existing budget.
+She was a powerhouse to our chapter as she took over the reins of revamping an archaic website on a non-existent budget.
 KB is no longer a part of our association as she took a full-time position with a past client.
 She is still friends with many of us and will always be remembered for her dedication to NAPO-CT.